These Are the Best Fat Tire Bikes You Can Get [TOP 10 for 2025]

 • Frame material: Steel

-The frame and fork on Mongoose Kong are both made from durable and comfortable steel which is seen on many adult fat bikes as well.
+The frame and fork are both made from durable and comfortable steel which is seen on many adult fat bikes.
 The top tube slopes quite a bit, so the standover clearance is low, which means it’s easy to mount and dismount the bike.

-The Mongoose Kong fat bike rolls on plus-size 20″ x 4.25″ knobby tires that will teach kids about traction and grip.
+The Surly Ice Cream Truck fat bike rolls on plus-size 26″ x 5″ knobby tires that will give you plenty of traction and grip.
 They instill confidence on loose surfaces and will definitely prevent quite a few unnecessary falls.
 The rims are double-walled, so they are strong enough to handle some beating.

-Mongoose Kong fat bike is jam-packed with features and solutions that make it the best fat tire bike for kids, including the geometry, components, and children-specific parts.
+Surly Ice Cream Truck fat bike is jam-packed with features and solutions that make it the best fat tire bike for adventuring, including the geometry, components, and other parts.

-You’ll also see a Shimano rear derailleur and a 1×7 drivetrain on this bike.
-These parts are cheap and basic, but it’s the groupset most kids and most beginner riders start with — that’s what it’s made for.
+You’ll also see a Shimano SLX rear derailleur and a 1×12 drivetrain on this bike.
+These parts are mid-of-the-line, meaning they offer plenty of value for the money.

-Finally, the mechanical disc brakes are indispensable when riding down slopes or soaking the wheel in water and mud.
+Finally, the hydraulic disc brakes are indispensable when riding down slopes or soaking the wheel in water and mud.

-If you want to surprise your child with one of the best affordable fat bikes with a focus on supermassive tires, Mongoose Kong is more than a good choice.
+If you want to surprise yourself with one of the best affordable fat bikes with a focus on supermassive tires, Surly Ice Cream Truck is more than a good choice.

 • Frame material: Aluminum